 BILT is a 501(c)(3) Washington state private, nonprofit corporation.
 It is a qualified conservation organization under IRS Code Section 170(h).
 As a member of the national Land Trust Alliance (LTA), BILT has adopted the LTA's Standards and Practices which guide land trusts to operate ethically and legally.

-Currently, the Land Trust has nearly 900 members.
+Currently, the Land Trust has about 650 members.
 The organization is fully supported by private donations and public grants.

 The Bainbridge Island Land Trust was started in 1989 by architects Nate Thomas, Jim Cutler, Mike Ryherd, a state lobbyist and Paul Kundtz, an attorney.
 This group and others were concerned about growth on Bainbridge Island and established the Land Trust to provide a mechanism for landowners to protect and preserve their property.